The Unaware Atelier Master: Atelier members

-A beautiful silver-haired, dark-skinned former adventurer and servant of the royal family who inherited a mountain from her grandmother.
-In need of proof of the mountain's mineral profitability in order to pay taxes, she hires Kurt as a temporary miner after he offers her his aid, after which he effortlessly discovers deposits of magical crystals and ores.
+A beautiful white-haired, dark-skinned former adventurer and servant of the royal family who is also a direct descendant of the Warrior Maidens of Isisese Island.
+She inherited a mountain from her grandmother, and in need of proof of the mountain's mineral profitability in order to pay taxes, she hires Kurt as a temporary miner after he offers her his aid, after which he effortlessly discovers deposits of magical crystals and ores.
 As he continues to impress Yulicia with his skills, modesty and innocence, she falls in love with him and begins jealously protecting him against the unwanted (including romantic) attentions of other people, even developing a love rivalry with Lieselotte.
 After the new atelier is established, she appoints herself as Kurt's bodyguard and official go-between for assignments.
 She is the wielder of "Snowflake", a sword forged by Kurt from a combination of mithril and adamantite, which makes it strong enough to cut through stone.

+After Liselotte decides to reveal the whole truth to Kurt, Yulicia leaves the Atelier, feeling unworthy of Kurt's trust after she had deceived him for so long.